radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/NOTES.md

 - **power**of**Friendship** - When you thought you beat MC, then background music starts playing (like fairytail)
 - Biggest Achievement never once admitted to the hospital
 - He never clicks "Skip" on YouTube ads
+- When you become focused on writing the story, you cried along with it.

 >[!WARNING] Needed
 >- monitor